Troubleshoot Slack connection issues

 - Turn off browser plugins or extensions.

-One of these could be causing an issue with Slack.
+Try disabling them one at a time to find out if which of these could be causing an issue with Slack.

 Note: To use Slack Calls on the web, you'll want to make sure you're using a Chrome browser.